-The Infrastructure Program will be executed in two phases with the possibility of a third phase, if time and funding is available.
-Phase 1 is designed for projects that are "shovel-ready." \$50 million will be available in Phase 1.
+The Infrastructure Program will be executed in three phases.
+Phase 1 is designed for projects that are close to shovel-ready. \$50 million will be available in Phase 1.
 SCDRO will solicit applications for projects from eligible applicants in the Pee Dee and Santee watersheds.
 Each project will be prioritized based on the methodology detailed in the "Project Prioritization" section.
 Phase 1 is anticipated to last until year 3 of the Mitigation Program.
 The CDBG-DR Steering Committee will select projects based on the rankings from the prioritization with additional consideration to ensuring that funding is applied in an equitable manner on a geographic basis with an emphasis placed on the counties identified by HUD as most impacted and distressed.